kasir-barati/nestjs-materials/.github/docs/kafka/README.md

 1. Pub/sub pattern.
 2. Storing streams of events durably and reliably.

+   > [!NOTE]
+   >
+   > Kafka's performance is <span title="Might not be absolutely constant!">effectively</span> constant with respect to data size, so storing data for a long time is perfectly fine.

 3. Live or retrospective processing.

-## How it works infographic
+## How it works

-- A distributed system consisting of [servers](./README.md#serverDefinition) and clients.
+- A distributed system consisting of [servers](#serverDefinition) and clients.
   - **Client**: SDK that read, write, and process streams of events.
 - Communicates via a high-performance TCP network protocol.

 ![How Kafka works infographic](./how-it-works.png)

+- Producers and consumers are fully decoupled and agnostic of each other, resulting high scalability.

 ### Glossary